andrewhryn/DA_Indeed_Job_Scraping_Canada/README.md

 # :rocket: Introduction

-This project aims to scrape job listings for data analyst positions from Indeed using Python.
+This project aims to scrape job listings for data analyst positions in :canada: Canada from Indeed using Python.
 It utilizes web scraping techniques to extract job titles, company names, and locations from the Indeed job search results.

 # :clipboard: Background